christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 - Show diagram of partitioning approach
 - "data partitions can be defined according to both time slice and time-series ID" [@wang2020iotdb]
 - In this implementation, currently only per stream ID
+- Raft built-in network reconfig allows for rebalancing (cf. [@sec:partitioning]) without compromising availability

+But no real sharding: Events belonging to a single schema are not not split in the current solution.
+But: Consider time splits in future work

+when rebalancing, replicas may be moved across nodes.
+TODO show my figures on rebalancing

 ### Messaging between Raft Nodes using gRPC and Protocol Buffers